PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-05 17:07:18
+Last updated: 2024-04-05 17:07:51
-Random Quote: I'm not in the meth business.
-I'm in the empire business. - Walter White
+Random Quote: When someone is in love, they look through rose-tinted glasses.
+Everything’s wonderful.
+They transform into a soft teddy bear that’s smiling all the time. - Professor